 Pasta Pomodoro in Voorhees

-Before we headed to the Haddonfield Inn, we visited Pasta Pomodoro, which is located in Voorhees, for lunch.
+Before we headed to the Haddonfield Inn, we visited Pasta Pomodoro (update: now permanently closed, unfortunately), which is located in Voorhees, for lunch.
 We had eaten at Pasta Pomodoro for dinner the previous year and had really enjoyed it.
 We decided that its menu would be ideal for satisfying our lunch cravings before checking into our room.

 I opted for one of their gluten-free pizzas—barbecued chicken pizza with a white sauce.
 It was good, but I found the white sauce to be a bit bland.
 I wanted to try something new, but truth be told I’ve never flipped for white pizza, white chili, or the like.
 From now on, I’ll stick to the traditional red pizza sauce.
 Mr. GFE thoroughly enjoyed a meatball sub.
 Although his sandwich was not gluten-free, Pasta Pomodoro offers gluten-free focaccia for their sandwiches.
 I highly recommend Pasta Pomodoro for anyone who is gluten free.